 PLA is very probably the most popular 3d printing filament around.
 There’s a good reason for that popularity.
-PLA is one of the easiest materials to work with, giving good results within a wider range of variables than the majority of other filaments on the market.
+Its one of the easiest materials to work with, giving good results within a wider range of variables than the majority of other filaments on the market.

-PLA filament properties mean its forgiving to print with and has excellent finish quality.
+PLA properties mean its forgiving to print with and has excellent finish quality.

 In this article, we’re going to take a closer look at PLA and show you how to get the best results possible when using it on your print jobs.

-PLA or Polylactic acid is thermoplastic polymer.
+You might be wondering what exactly is PLA filament made from?
+Well its full term is Poly-Lactic Acid and it is a thermoplastic polymer.
 Because it is derived from natural sources like corn and sometimes sugarcane, PLA is sometimes referred to a bioplastic.
 The majority of other thermoplastics are distilled from non-renewable resources like petroleum.

 In addition, because it is a natural product, it is also biodegradable.
 This means that when discarded into a composting system, PLA will naturally break down into its constituent parts in about three to six months.
 Compare this to other thermoplastics which could take up to one thousand years to biodegrade.

 What are the best applications for using PLA?